The Resurrected

-The Resurrected (also known as The Ancestor and Shatterbrain) is a 1991 American supernatural horror film directed by Dan O'Bannon, and starring John Terry, Jane Sibbett, Chris Sarandon, and Robert Romanus.
+The Resurrected (also known as The Ancestor and Shatterbrain) is a 1991 Canadian supernatural horror film directed by Dan O'Bannon, and starring John Terry, Jane Sibbett, Chris Sarandon, and Robert Romanus.
 It is an adaptation of the H. P. Lovecraft novella The Case of Charles Dexter Ward.
 Originally intended for a theatrical release, the film was shown at various film festivals before being released direct-to-video in 1992.

 Plot

 Claire Ward hires private investigator John March to look into the increasingly bizarre activities of her husband Charles Dexter Ward, an esteemed Rhode Island chemical engineer.
 Through a series of conversations with John, Claire reveals Charles's recent unexplained isolation in their carriage house, his sudden uncovering of his family history, and their visitation to an abandoned ancestral farmhouse near Pawtuxet where he found a painting of a man named Joseph Curwen, to whom he bears an uncanny resemblance.
 Since these events, Charles has purchased and moved into the farmhouse, leaving Claire without explanation.

 Upon investigating, John finds that numerous deliveries are made to the farmhouse, and inquires about them to Charles, who is evasive; Charles explains that he is undertaking routine chemical tests using animal cadavers.
 Shortly after, an elderly man in a neighboring home is found brutally murdered, only a few remnants of his bones left in the house.
 Police assume he was attacked and eaten by an animal, but John is skeptical.
 Claire and John go to visit Charles together, and find him pallid and speaking with an archaic affect.
 They attempt to extract an explanation from Charles, but he simply tells them he is on "the edge of greatness", and that in six weeks' time, they will understand.

 Claire agrees to have Charles committed to a hospital.
 Doctors find his metabolism to be inexplicably high, triggering ravenous hunger, and attribute his change in demeanor to hormonal issues; however, they are unable to explain his craving for blood and raw meat.
 Meanwhile, John uncovers a diary in the carriage house from Ezra Ward, Charles's fifth-great grandfather, dated 1771.
 The diary explains how Ezra had an affair with Joseph's wife Eliza, and that Joseph had been practicing necromancy in catacombs he constructed on his property.
 After a flood penetrated the catacombs, the townspeople discovered a grotesquely malformed creature in the river, which they burned alive.
 The diary ends leading up to the townspeople's raid of the Curwen house, and Eliza's admission to Ezra that she was pregnant with Joseph's child; Claire, John, and John's assistant Lonnie surmise that Charles's biological great-grandfather was actually Joseph, not Ezra.